khanlab/cvpl_tools/_sources/GettingStarted/result_caching.rst.txt

     loc = f'path/to/root'  # a remote url will work as well query = tlfs.cdir_init(loc)
     # Now a directory is created at the given path, so you can start writing cache files to it

-This creates two directories 'path/to/root' on the first run, the naming of the subfolder indicates that it is :code:`dir` a directory and :code:`cache` a persistent cache instead of a temporary folder in that location.
+    # ...
+    tlfs.cidr_commit(loc)

+This creates a directory 'path/to/root' on the first run.
-The next time the program is run, it will not create new folders but return a query object with :code:`query.commit=True`
+The next time the program is run, it will not create new folders but return a query object with :code:`query.commit=True`.

-cache directory
-***************
 A cache directory can be a child directory of a cache root directory or other cache directories.

 .. code-block:: Python